 Þorvarður imported wood for the church from England.
 Around 100 graves were found by the church - the bones most likely date back to before 1104.
 Hólar episcopal see in the vicinity was founded in 1106, so the churchyard at Hólar was most likely used from that time instead of the churchyard at Neðri-Ás.

 The church ruins are right behind Neðri-Ás farm.
-When I was exploring the ruins I heard a loud "muuuuu" and saw a flock of cows coming running towards me.
-I was a bit scared as I think cows are so big and don't like big animals running towards me, let along a whole flock of them, but cows are very curious, so they were just checking me out ;)
+When I was exploring the ruins I heard a loud "muuuuu" and saw a flock of cows coming running toward me.
+I was a bit scared as I think cows are so big and don't like big animals running towards me, let alone a whole flock of them, but cows are very curious, so they were just checking me out ;)

 A monument has been erected by the road leading to Neðri-Ás.
 On it is written: "Þorvarður Spak Böðvarsson lét gera kirkju á bæ sínum í Ási.
 En kirkja sú var ger sextán vetrum áður kristni var í lög tekin á Íslandi. - Kristnisaga".

 I can translate it to English for you if you want ;) "Þorvarður Spak Böðvarsson had a church erected on his farm at Ás.
 But that church was erected 16 winters before Christianity was adopted in Iceland. - the Saga of Christianity".